-For copies of prescriptions or documentation, you must submit those requests in write at the VA Medical Center.
-We are not allowed to release any VA owned information to anyone including the patient.
+For copies of prescriptions and other documentation, you must submit a written request form at your local VA Medical Center.
+We cannot release any VA owned information.
+All requests for documentation must be done through your VA Medical Center.

 Home Safety Training